LeoUtas/Mitochondria_segmentation_flask_2models/README.md

         </li>
     </ul>

-This repository hosts the source code for a web application using Detectron2 <a href="https://mito-app-651cbfda9bde.herokuapp.com/">(visit the live demo)</a>.
+This repository hosts the source code for a web application using Detectron2 <a href="https://mito-app-651cbfda9bde.herokuapp.com/">(visit the live demo)</a> and YOLOv8 for better comparison.

 ### Demo